exograd/erl-cmdline/doc/handbook.md

 Note that commands cannot be used if trailing arguments are defined.

 ## Parsing options
-The following options can be passed to parsing functions:
+The following options can be passed to parsing and processing functions:

+- `program_name`: a string indicating the name of the program to be used in the usage string.
+The default value is obtained by calling `escript:script_name/0`.
 - `short_circuit_options`: a list of option names which, when set, stop processing of command line arguments after options and before arguments and commands.
 This can be used for option which interrupt the normal flow of the